Chronic Lymphocytic Leukemia (CLL): Diagnosis

 How blood or bone marrow is tested

-Tests can be done on blood or bone marrow samples to diagnose CLL and help determine how quickly it is likely to grow.
+Tests can be done on blood (or less often, bone marrow) samples to diagnose CLL and help determine how quickly it is likely to grow.
 The tests include:

 Cytogenetics.
 These tests look for changes in the chromosomes of cells from samples of blood, bone marrow, or lymph nodes.
-For example, in some cases of CLL, part of a chromosome may be missing.
-This test usually takes a few weeks.
-This is because the cells need time to be grown in the lab.
-Because of this, it’s not used as often anymore.
+For example, in CLL, part of a chromosome may be missing or there may be extra copies of a chromosome.
+This test usually takes a few weeks because the cells need time to be grown in the lab.

 Fluorescent in situ hybridization (FISH).
-This is a type of cytogenetic test.
-It uses special fluorescent dyes that only attach to certain parts of chromosomes.
-It can be used to look for changes in chromosomes that are found in blood or bone marrow samples.
-It doesn’t need cells to grow in the lab first.
+This test uses special fluorescent dyes that only attach to certain parts of chromosomes.
+It can be used to look for certain changes in genes and chromosomes that are found in CLL cells from blood or bone marrow samples.
 The FISH test is very accurate and gives results more quickly than standard cytogenetic tests.
-This is why it’s now used in many medical centers.

 Getting your test results

-When your healthcare provider has the results of your tests, he or she will contact you with the results.
-Your healthcare provider will talk with you about other tests you may need if CLL is found.
-Make sure you understand the results and what follow-up you need.
+When the results of your tests are in, your healthcare provider will contact you to discuss them.
+He or she will also talk with you about other tests you may need if CLL is found.
+Make sure you understand the results of your tests and what follow-up you need.

 Online Medical Reviewer: